Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 If you live on more than 2 acres of land, there is no limitation on the number of dogs as long as the animals are properly confined to your property and provided with sufficient food, water, and shelter.

-Planning & Zoning usually meets the third Wednesday of each month (dates subject to change)
+The Planning and Zoning Commission usually meets the third Wednesday of each month at 6 p.m.Dates and times are subject to change.
+Check townofsunnyvale.org/agendas for meeting information.

 Cash, Money Order, and Credit Cards (Visa and MasterCard only).